 So all you have to do is Restart your Mac.
 That should bring back up your app store screen with all the details.

-If for some reason you are still having problems with blank store on your macOS Sierra, you can reboot your Mac in Safe mode ( Rebooting while holding down the shift key).
+If for some reason you are still having problems with a blank store on your macOS Sierra, reboot your Mac in Safe mode ( Rebooting while holding down the shift key).

 This safe restart performs additional activities to get rid of temporary files and caches.
 When your Mac has finished booting into Safe mode, go ahead and reboot as normal and it should take care of the problem.
 As a practice, when troubleshooting macOS related problems, start with the cache files for the related area.
 This seems to fix most of the problems.

 - Open the Finder > Go > Go to Folder

 - In the Go to the Folder search bar, type /var/db/crls/

 - Enter an administrator password if prompted

 - Restart the system and check if App Store works

 - I think my problem had something to do with my Mac’s network settings.
 So I opened network settings, selected the network adapter, clicked Advanced, went to the Proxies tab, and unchecked Automatic Proxy Configuration.
 That fixed everything.

 - Use Terminal to Update!
 Terminal installs your updates manually and once you are finished, restart and check the mac app store again.
 So open Terminal (Applications>Utilities>Terminal) and enter: softwareupdate -i -a

 - Reset NVRAM & then remove com.apple.appstore.plist AND com.apple.storeagent.plist and then restart